kevinNdahayo/Frontend-Mentor-challenges/Readme2.md

 feel free to write on those social platforms so that we can keep in touch and make a collaboration project.

+## Happy contributing to project and I wish you Merry christmass and happy new year 2022 !
+Coders

 ## Happy coding